girishji/vimsuggest/README.md

 # VimSuggest: Supercharge Your Vim Command-Line

-The ultimate auto-completion plugin that transforms your command-line experience.
+Transform your Vim command-line experience with VimSuggest, the ultimate auto-completion plugin.

 ## 🚀 Elevate Your Vim Productivity